oar-team/batsim/doc/proto_description.md

 Submits a job (from the scheduler).
 Job submissions from the scheduler must be enabled in the [configuration](./configuration.md) (``{"job_submission": {"from_scheduler": {"enabled": true}}``).
-The submission is acknowledged by default, but acknowledgements can be disabled in the configuration
+The submission is acknowledged by default, but acknowledgments can be disabled in the configuration
 (``{"job_submission": {"from_scheduler": {"acknowledge": false}}}``).

-**Note:** The workload name SHOULD be present in the job description id field with the notation WORKLOAD!JOB_NAME.
+**Note:** The workload name SHOULD be present in the job description id field with the notation ``WORKLOAD!JOB_NAME``.
 If it is not present it will be added to the job description provided in the acknowledgment message [JOB_SUBMITTED](#job_submitted)